miklevin/MikeLev.in/_posts/2025-03-08-python-mcp-server-example.md

 (Anthropic's new proposed standard for LLM microservices) before it becomes that fixing of the [Anthropic QuickStart guide](https://modelcontextprotocol.io/quickstart/server), which is way down at the bottom.
-Also, this is not for folks who just want to plug proprietary things together and build fast in a no-code but pay-a-lot way-- the direction MCP appears to be aiming.
+Also, this is not for folks who just want to plug things together and build fast in a no-code but ***pay-a-lot and get locked-into proprietary tools*** way-- the direction MCP appears to be aiming.

 Instead, this is me breaking through my hype-shields.
 I'm both skeptical of MCP, and exactly the type of person who I think might be able to benefit from it.
 I